Search

-The Story of St. Valentine’s Day
+Story of St. Valentine’s Day – Spiritual Arts Institute

 On February 14th we celebrate Valentine’s Day in honor of love in romance and friendship.
 But who was Valentine?
 According to history there are a couple of candidates for the real Valentine, but one story particularly expresses the spirit that makes Valentine’s Day such an enduring expression of love.